-Consent should be sought if Association instructors/officials are required to transport young people and adults at risk in their cars.
+Consent should be sought if Association instructors/officials are required to transport young people in their cars.
 If this situation should arise, they should be supervised at all times and should not be taken along with the driver as a sole adult.